8. A Day of Light in Centuries of Darkness

 “So?”
 I kissed the corner of her mouth.

 “What kind of king would leave his subjects and duties like that?
 You`re setting up quite a bad image of yourself,” she murmured against my lips, trailing her fingertips up and down my back.
-My body tingled, and I captured her mouth in a savouring kiss.
+M

 She moaned, pressing her bare breasts on my chest and wrapping her arms around my shoulders.
 I could feel myself hardening, and I groaned as I bit her bottom lip.
 “When you do something like that, it`s difficult not to ignore everything else.”
 I pulled away from her a little, admiring her naked body underneath me.

-“Evine, any man would be foolish to consider anything else but you in your presences.
-Luckily, there is no any other man.
-Only me.
-And for you, my Queen, I would be the biggest fool,” I declared, brushing away the locks of black hair from her eyes.
+“My queen, any man would be foolish to consider anything else but you in your presences," I declared, brushing away the locks of black hair from her eyes.

 Her breath hitched, caressing the side of my face with the back of her hand.
 “Queen?
 But we`re not even married yet.”